MetOffice/simulation-systems/source/WorkingPractices/temp_logicals.rst

 ===========================

 Temporary logical variables are intended to add a layer of protection in instances where a *bug fix* produces a **significant** change in results in a scientific configuration.
-They are used primarily for two reasons:
+The purpose of the temporary logical is to maintain results in scientific configurations.
+However, the bug fix could either be due to a scientific or a technical issue.
+Temporary logicals are used primarily for two reasons:

   #.
 To maintain consistency in an important scientific configuration (e.g. global/regional atmosphere/land) when upgrading between model versions.
 If the logical was not used then different model versions may lead to very different scientific answers.